oscar-system/GAP_pkg/GAP_pkg_nock/README.md

 # GAP_pkg_nock

-This is generated wrapper package for the GAP package NoCK 1.5.
+This is a generated Julia wrapper package for the GAP package NoCK 1.5.

 ## Issues